Managing Alpine Linux Based Container Images With Renovate

 versioning, which is the default for all container image tags.

-Renovate treats any SemVer-like initial number as the "version", and it will maintain the "version" with the given specificity, so:
+Renovate treats any SemVer-like initial number as the "version," and it maintains the "version" with the given specificity, so:

 node:18